Basil (Ocimum basilicum)

 The oil from Thai basil compliments the taste of pork well.
 It is very popular in many Asian dishes and adds the essential flavour to Thai curries and stir-fries that is hard to replicate with any other herb.

-Minimum temperature for growing has to be above 13 degrees celsius for germination.
-Basil likes warm temperatures with sun exposure and as such is a good kitchen window sill pot plant.
-In a warmer climates basil may grow in winter and can become a biennial plant.
+Minimum temperature for growing has to be above 13 Degrees Celsius for germination.
+Basil likes a warm temperature with sun exposure and as such, a good window sill kitchen pot plant is ideal.
+In a warmer climate basil may grow in winter and can become a biennial plant.

 In gardens basil is a good companion to other plants and repels white fly and aphids.
 It has a particular affinity to tomatoes in pots and also on plate.

 Basil is originally native to Iran, India and other tropical regions of Asia, having been cultivated there for more than 5,000 years.